Stargazing with Vespera Pro

-You can now observe the sky at any time with the Stellina and Vespera observation stations.
+You can now observe the sky at any time with the Stellina and Vespera smart telescopes.
 Their user-friendly advanced technology features enable use in big cities thanks to the light pollution filter or between two cloudy periods with very fast installation.
-Our users speak for themselves, commenting that they have never observed the sky as much as since they started using Stellina!
+Our users speak for themselves, commenting that they have never observed the sky as much as since they started using a Vaonis smart telescope!
 Here are some tips to help you improve the quality of your observations and photos and make the most of your instrument’s capabilities.

 1. Turbulence and transparency: choose the right time.